-After the MIMO delusion, Joseph Mitola [4] realized that a new virtual dimension could be exploited to increase the achievable transmission rate: making the radio smarter.
-The basic insight of Mitola was to observe that most allocated bandwidth is not efficiently used in the sense that, most of the time, large pieces of bandwidth are left unoccupied.
-Emabling the wireless devices to sense the frequency spectrum in a decentralized manner1 allows for a potentially high increase of spectral efficiency, which we define here as the actual averaged transmission rate over the theoretical capacity.
-These large-scope ideas from Mitola recently motivated a wide range of research with common denominator the introduction of intelligence in wireless devices.
-For instance, Haykin [5] introduces the concept of interference temperature, which allows to control the level of interference allowed in a network, i.e. if a given user has a rate constraint largely inferior to the effective channel capacity, the excess unused rate could be used by another device, as long as this device does not request more than the available excess rate.
-This interference temperature brought the new idea of primary and secondary users in a wireless network: primary users are those subscribers who are charged a high price to communicate with high quality of service, while secondary users pay a lower price to communicate over opportunistic excess rates left unused by the primary users, e.g. [29, 30].
-However, all these ideas, revolutionary as they may seem, only scratch the surface of a larger entity that is the cognitive radio.
+Within the MIMO delusion, Joseph Mitola [4] realized that a new virtual dimension could be exploited to increase the achievable transmission rate: making the radio smarter.
+The basic insight of Mitola was to observe that dedicated allocated bandwidth is not efficiently used in the sense that, most of the time, large pieces of bandwidth are left unoccupied.
+Enabling the wireless devices to sense the frequency spectrum in a decentralized manner1 allows for a potentially high increase of spectral efficiency, which we define here as the actual transmission rate averaged over the theoretical capacity.
+The ideas of Mitola recently motivated a wide range of research with a common denominator: the introduction of intelligence in wireless devices.
+For instance, Haykin [5] introduced the concept of interference temperature, which allows to control the level of interference allowed in a network, i.e. if a given user has a rate constraint largely inferior to the effective channel capacity, the excess unused rate could be used by another device, as long as this device does not request more than the available excess rate.
+This interference temperature brought the new idea of primary and secondary users in a wireless network: primary users are those subscribers who are charged a high price to communicate with a high quality of service, while secondary users pay a lower price to communicate over opportunistic excess rates left unused by the primary users, e.g. [29], [30].

+However, all these ideas, revolutionary as they may seem, only scratch the surface of a larger entity known as cognitive radio.
 Indeed, if the cognitive radio is defined, as was supposedly the prior idea of Mitola or even more certainly the basic view of Haykin2, as a radio in which all entities are capable of cognition, then the limitations in the capabilities of these radios is still unknown and not really explored.
-Concrete works on smart devices date back to Shannon's time as well.
-Claude Shannon was already interested in ideas such as a robot capable of playing chess [6]; he provided an original viewpoint of the cognitive abilities of future computers back in 1953 [7] and even constructed a mind-reading machine, the circuitry of which is depicted in [8].
+Note the idea of smart devices date back to Shannon's work as well.
+He was already interested in ideas such as a robot capable of playing chess [6]; providing already in 1953 an original viewpoint of the cognitive abilities of future computers and even constructing a mind-reading machine, the circuitry of which is depicted in [8].

-In this work, we propose to define a fundamental basis for cognitive radios on a physical layer viewpoint, which enables human-like intelligence in wireless devices.
-This work comes as a rupture compared to previous telecommunication work, as we will no longer rely on Shannon's work, but will rather extend it.
-The reasons why we escape from Shannon's framework will be explained and justified in the following sections.
-The additional mathematical tools needed to extend Shannon's theory of information are the theory of Bayesian probabilities, the maximum entropy principle [9] and the minimal cross-entropy principle [13, 14], among others.
+In this work, we propose to introduce an information theoretic viewpoint for cognitive radios, to enable humanlike intelligence in wireless devices.
+This work does not rely on Shannon's work but tries to extend it through the use of additional mathematical such as the theory of Bayesian probabilities, the maximum entropy principle [9] and the minimal cross-entropy principle [13], [14], among others.